AleksaMCode/AMx64/README.md

 > **_NOTE:_**
 >
 >  Despite the fact that you can use 64-bit address, you only have 2 GB of memory available due to internal limits of C# in Visual Studio.

+### Stack
+<p align="justify">In a computer, a stack is a type of data structure where items are added and then removed from the stack in reverse order.
+That is, the most recently added item is the very first one that is removed.
+This is often referred to as Last-In, First-Out (LIFO).
+A stack is heavily used in programming for the storage of information during procedure or function calls.

+In most languages (even low-level ones) the stack is completely hidden from the programmer.
+In these languages we can only indirectly impact it.
+We already know that declaring a variable sets aside space on the stack, and that calling a function uses the stack as well.
+The difference now is that in assembly language, the programmer is responsible for managing the stack.

+The stack is managed by RBP and RSP (base pointer and stack pointer).
+Upon program initialization, RBP and RSP are set to the address of the top of the stack, which begins at the high side of the program's available memory and grows downward.
+Because of this, RSP will always point to the most-recently-added item on the stack.
+To add an item to the stack you can use the PUSH instruction.
+To remove an item, you can use the POP instruction.</p>

+> **_NOTE:_**
+>
+>  <ul><li>RSP can modified directly without damaging the stack structure, but care should be taken when doing so.</li>
+> <li>You can't push 8 bit value on stack.</li></ul>

 ### Registers
 <p align="justify">Register operand refers to the contents of a register. <b>AMx64</b> has a total of 16 registers, but not all of the currently in use.
 To refer to one of the avaliable registers, you simply need to designate the name of the partition you want to use (e.q.
 RAX, RBX, etc.).
 The register name you use indicates the size of the operand (i.e. how much data is moved, processed, etc.).
 For instance, using EAX to load a value from memory (e.g. <code>mov eax, [var]</code>) loads a 32-bit value from memory into the 32-bit partition of RAX.